solomonalbertsongore/MART341-WebDesign/assignment-07/README.md

 A selection input would be used for online quizzes, surveys, perhaps even for ordering online (selection options).
 A button input usually is for a password submit, but could also be used to open up other pages, start or end something, etc.

-3)Similar to last assignment I just followed the list of items needed on the page as I went.
+3) Similar to last assignment I just followed the list of items needed on the page as I went.
 I saved super often (every time I made a change) and always checked to make sure things still worked afterword's.
 I also had to reference W3 Schools and the class module quite often to ensure I was using the correct tags.
 I think this took me around an hour to an hour and a half in total.